AiaRup/f-m3-evaluacion-final-AiaRup/README.md

 # Aia Rupsom - fairfax-m3-evaluacion-final

 This is an app that I prepared in the final exam on module 3, as part of the ADALAB course for training Front-End developers.
-This app consists of a web page with a list of Harry Potter characters, where we can filter by the character's name.
+This app consists of a web page with a list of Harry Potter characters, where you can filter by the character's name.
 The characters info is taken from this [API](https://hp‒api.herokuapp.com/).

 ## Quick Start Guide